esguerra/q6/tests/test1/nc16/README.md

 Ligand in a water sphere test.
 ================================================================================

-This test follows an initial equilibration/heating protocol performed in 5 steps and then a dynamics run split into 4 identical steps totalling 160ps.
-A final "production run" of 200ps is run from file dc5.inp
+This test follows an initial equilibration/heating protocol performed in 5 steps and then a dynamics run split into 5 identical steps.
+A total of 200ps are simulated after equilibration.

 The system is a simple ligand in a water sphere and the force-field used is the OPLSAA force field from Jorgensen's lab.